WashburnLab2026/Dynamic-engagement-of-dual-role-regulators-by-the-Sin3-complex/README.md

-# Dynamic engagement of dual role regulators by the Sin3 complex
+# Dynamic engagement of dual-role regulators by the Sin3 HDAC complex

 This repository provides information about scripts and different dataset that were used to determine the 3D structure of a complete Sin3L complex.